-Host, the host parameter specifies the hostname or IP address of a SIP peer or user.
-It is used to make both outbound calls and to find the peer when an inbound call is received.
-Host can take the following formats:
+Host, the host parameter specifies the host name or IP address of a SIP peer or user.
+It is used to make outgoing calls and to find the pair when an incoming call is received.
+The host can take the following formats:

-- Domain Name / Hostname e.g. sip.zxv.com

-- IP Address e.g. 234.23.42.103

-- Dynamic, which means the phones must register.
+- o Domain name / host name, eg.: sip.zxv.com - o IP address, eg. 234.23.42.103 - Dynamic, which means that phones must be registered.

-Type, determines their roles within Asterisk.
+Type, this determines their roles within Asterisk.
 The type options are:

-- Peer: Peers handle both inbound and outbound calls and are matched by IP/port.
-When there are incoming calls from the peer, the IP address must match in order for the invitation to be accepted. - User: Asterisk users handle inbound calls only, which means that that they can call Asterisk, but Asterisk can't call them.
-The callers must be authenticated by their authorization information (username and secret). - Friend: Asterisk will create the entity as both a friend and a peer.
-Asterisk will accept calls from friends just as it would for users, requiring only that the authorization matches, rather than the IP address.
+- Peer: they handle incoming and outgoing calls and correspond with IP / Port.
+When there are incoming calls from the peer, the IP address must match for the invitation to be accepted. - User: They only handle incoming calls, which means they can call Asterisk, but Asterisk can't call them.
+Callers must be authenticated by their authorization information (username and secret). - Friend: will accept friend calls as it would for users, requiring only that the authorization match, rather than the IP address.

-Qualify Frequency, how often to check for the host to be up in seconds and reported in milliseconds with sip show settings.
+Qualify Frequency, how often the host should be verified to be in seconds and reported in milliseconds with the sip show setting.

-Qualify Timeout, setting to yes (equivalent to 2000 msec) will send an OPTIONS packet to the endpoint periodically (default every minute).
-Used to monitor the health of the endpoint.
-If delays are longer then the qualify time, the endpoint will be taken offline and considered unreachable.
-Can be set to a value which is the msec threshold.
-Setting to no will turn this off.
-Can also be helpful to keep NAT pinholes open.
+Timeout for Qualifier, if this is set to yes (equivalent to 2000 ms), it will send an OPTIONS packet to the endpoint periodically (by default every minute).
+It is used to control the state of the endpoint.
+If the delays are longer than the qualify time, the endpoint will be disconnected and considered unreachable.
+It can be set to a value that is the threshold of msec.
+Setting to 'no' will not disable it.
+It may also be useful to keep NAT pinholes open.

-Transport, set the default transports.
-The order determines the primary default transport.
+Transport, this sets the default transports.
+The order determines the main default transport.

-ICE, whether to Enable ICE Support.
-Defaults to no. ICE (Interactive Connectivity Establishment) is a protocol for Network Address Translator (NAT) traversal for UDP-based multimedia sessions established with the offer/answer model.
-This option is commonly enabled in WebRTC setups.
+ICE, whether to enable ICE support.
+The default value is no. ICE (Interactive Connectivity Establishment) is a Network Address Translator (NAT) handover protocol for UDP-based multimedia sessions established with the offer / response model.
+This option is commonly enabled in WebRTC configurations.

-RTP Encryption, enables sRTP voice encryption.
+RTP Encryption, enables RTP voice encryption.

-AVPF, enable inter-operability with media streams using the AVPF RTP profile.
+AVPF, enable interoperability with media streams using the AVPF RTP profile.

-Direct RTP, enables direct sending of RTP between call participants
+Direct RTP, allows the direct sending of RTP between the call participants.